 2. Paria Canyon

 This canyon spreads across two states: Southern Utah and Northern Arizona.
-This canyon has a lot of acreage; we are talking around 110,000 acres of canyon.
-That is a lot of canyon to explore and it has a lot to offer both hikers and backpackers alike.
+This canyon has a lot of acreages; we are talking around 110,000 acres of the canyon.
+That is a lot of canyons to explore and it has a lot to offer both hikers and backpackers alike.
 There is a variety of arches, slot canyons, layers of rocks colors, and wildlife.

 It does cost money to get into the canyon and trailheads.
 You can find more specific information about permits and regulations on the official website of Paria Canyon.
 They have made it easy for hikers and backpackers to get their permits, do not let it scare you off from visiting this gorgeous canyon.
 Wire Pass Trail is a great place to start because it is a shorter hike.
 The Whitehouse Trail is a longer trail that is a multi-day backpacking trip.